barryclark/jekyll-now/_posts/2020-03-18-Replace-Suppliers.md

 ## Context

-The first lines of the function pull some values out of the object.
+The first lines of the function pull some values out of the large passed-in object.
 The rest of the function does not access the large object again.

-This isn't very common but it's the easist to apply when this context does appear.
+This context isn't very common but this refactoring is the easist of the trio.

 ## How to do it